tytydraco/yessleep/out/Todays_my_twin_nephews_birthday_my_brother_Petes_sons_and_I_finally_know_why_their_fathers_head_exploded.md

 "What kind of parent do you think I am?
 Anyway, federal law requires it, as you oughta know.
 Safety seats for both my boys."

 "Safety seats?"
 I can kind of understand how her brain gears must have been grinding at this point.  *Parents?
 My boys?
-Federal law requires safety seats for old folks?*  She made a note on the tablet:  "Possible paranoid delusions; rx psych eval".
+Federal law requires safety seats for old folks?*  She made a note on the tablet:  "Possible paranoid delusions; rec. psych eval".
 Strike 6.

 "Yeah, Zeke fights me when I put him in it, but I don't take chances with my boys."  *Zeke fights me?*  Now, distinctly alarmed, she tapped an inconspicuous box on the tablet screen, one that checked a flag on the computer:  "Suspected elder abuse or neglect".  *Strike 99.*